web-id-fr/laravel-report-exceptions/README.md

 # Laravel Report Exceptions
-A simple Laravel 5+ package to report non-catched exceptions by mail.
+A simple Laravel 5+ package to report non-catched exceptions by (responsive) mail.

 ## Installation